\(\renewcommand\AA{\unicode{x212B}}\)

 The peak fitting properties are explained in more detail in FitPeaks v1.
 This is used to perform a refinement of peaks using as much information as is provided as possible.
 Each input spectrum is calibrated separately following the same basic steps:

-1. The PeakPositions are used to determine fit windows in combination with PeakWindow.
-The windows are half the distance between the provided peak positions, with a maximum size of PeakWindow.
+.
+The windows are half the distance between the provided peak positions, with a maximum size of PeakWindow

 A mask workspace is created, named “OutputCalibrationTable” + ‘_mask’, with uncalibrated pixels masked.